What is HubSpot Copilot? A practical guide to its features and limits

 Here's what it offers:

-• Buyer Intent Analysis: It can help you spot anonymous website visitors who seem ready to buy, like someone who keeps coming back to your pricing page.
+• Buyer intent analysis: It can help you spot website visitors who seem ready to buy, like someone who keeps coming back to your pricing page.

-This is a really handy feature for sales and marketing folks, but again, it’s completely tied to using HubSpot as your one and only source of truth.
+This is a really handy feature for sales and marketing professionals who want HubSpot to be their central source of truth.

-Where HubSpot Copilot shines (and where it hits a wall)
+Where HubSpot Copilot shines (and considerations for your setup)

-No tool does everything perfectly, so it’s good to know the trade-offs.
-Here’s a fair look at where HubSpot’s AI is strong and where it falls short.
+No tool does everything perfectly, so it’s good to know how it fits your specific needs.
+Here’s a look at where HubSpot's AI is strongest and some factors to consider.

 Strengths: Deep integration and content creation